 Since the 1980s, there has been a rapid amplification in the development of many new database systems that have more demanding database requirements than those of the traditional applications.
 As the basic concepts of ER modeling are often not enough to represent the requirements of the newer complex applications, which therefore stimulated the need to develop additional 'semantic' modeling concepts.
 Various semantic data models have been proposed, and some of the most important semantic concepts have been successfully incorporated into the original ER model.
 The ER model, supported with additional semantic concepts, is called the Enhanced Entity-Relationship (EER) model.

 There are three of the most important and useful added concepts of the EER model, namely specialization/generalization, aggregation, and composition.
-In this chapter you will learn about the main two important concepts.
+In this chapter, you will learn about the main two important concepts.
 These are:

 - Generalization and

-What are Generalization / Specialization?
+What is Generalization / Specialization?

 What is Aggregation?

 A relationship represents a connection between two entity types that are conceptually at the same level.
-Sometimes you may want to model a 'has-a’, ‘is-a' or 'is-part-of' relationship, in which one entity represents a larger entity (the 'whole') that will consist of smaller entities (the 'parts').
+Sometimes you may want to model a 'has-a,' 'is-a' or 'is-part-of' relationship, in which one entity represents a larger entity (the 'whole') that will consist of smaller entities (the 'parts').
 This special kind of relationship is termed as an aggregation.
 Aggregation does not change the meaning of navigation and routing across the relationship between the whole and its parts.

-An example of an aggregation is the 'Teacher' entity following the 'syllabus' entity act as a single entity in the relationship.
+An example of aggregation is the 'Teacher' entity following the 'syllabus' entity act as a single entity in the relationship.
 In simple words, aggregation is a process where the relation between two entities is treated as a single entity.